unicef/publicgoods-accelerator-guide/docs/bizmodels-dpgs/biz-models.md

 To develop and distribute software and a set of best practices to make software and build teams that make software | Movement based on ideals and philosophy beyond only code | Collection of people, values, and ideas that take the form of software projects and communities

 ### What are the challenges that startups typically face?
 - **Cost:** Many startup struggle to develop sustainable cost structure.
-Market competitiveness now requires significant investment in R&D, testing, and product development, which includes surveying, research, coding and more, all of which many companies have minimal budgets for.
+Market competitiveness now requires significant investment in research and development, testing, and product development, which includes surveying, coding and more, all of which many companies have minimal budgets for.
 - **Funding:** Especially in developing and emerging market, it is often difficult to gain access to seed funding and risk financing.
 - **Copyright:**  It is becoming increasingly difficult to protect IP, so businesses that create and capture their entirely from a proprietary product are being threatened by competition.
 - **Diversity:** More companies are discovering the importance of having diverse teams, which can add a rich range of perspectives that can widen a company's reach and enrich successful product development.
 As such, companies with very homogenous teams are falling behind.